dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 | ConfigurationComponentOutbound | All configuration component operations.              | DefaultConfigurationComponentOutboundPolicy |
 | LockComponentOutbound          | All lock component operations.                       | DefaultLockComponentOutboundPolicy          |

-For all generic policies, they will only be used if the operation being executed matches the policy and if there is no more specific policy targeting it.
+Default policies are applied if the operation being executed matches the policy type and if there is no more specific policy targeting it.

 For example, we have a system with 3 applications, AppA, AppB, and AppC.
 The following resiliency configuration is applied to the cluster: